Vesicle formation induced by thermal fluctuations: Results

-Using this expressions, we can compare the numerically obtained $\langle | h|^2 \rangle$ with the temperature $T$ and the bending modulus $\kappa$.
-We can easily know $A$ and $\langle | h|^2 \rangle$ from a simulation and we can also fix $\kappa$.
+Using this expressions, we can compare the numerically obtained $\langle | h|^2 \rangle$ with the temperature $T$ and the bending modulus $\bar \kappa$.
+We can easily know $A$ and $\langle | h|^2 \rangle$ from a simulation and we can also fix $\bar \kappa$.
 Therefore, we can find the thermal energy of the system, from eq. (\ref{eq:MSDStrey}), is

 and it is independent on the scale that we are simulating.
 Here, the relevant value is the ratio between the surface area and the MSD.
-Moreover, the final temperature depends strongly on the rigidity $\kappa$.
-The bending modulus can take a wide range of values, from $\kappa \approx 10 k_B T_a$ to $\kappa \approx 100 k_B T_a$ where $T_a=298$K. From this expression we can see that for a membrane with double the bending modulus $\kappa$ we will need double the temperature to have the same MSD.
+Moreover, the final temperature depends strongly on the rigidity $\bar\kappa$.
+The bending modulus can take a wide range of values, from $\bar \kappa \approx 10 k_B T_a$ to $\bar \kappa \approx 100 k_B T_a$ where $T_a=298$K. From this expression we can see that for a membrane with double the bending modulus $\bar \kappa$ we will need double the temperature to have the same MSD.

-In the simulations, we are using internal computational units (IU), thus in order to connect the approximated temperatures of the simulations with the real temperatures, lets see the mean square displacement of some simulations.
-The results of $\langle | h|^2 \rangle(\Delta x ^2)$ for the average of various simulations can be seen in the Table \ref{tab:msd}.
+In the simulations, we are using internal computational units (IU). { In the case of temperature these internal units are $ \bar \kappa/k_B $, the question is now which is the value in Kelvins.
+To do this we use} the mean square displacement of a number of simulations.
+The results of $\langle | h|^2 \rangle(\Delta x ^2)$ for the average of various simulations can be seen in Table \ref{tab:msd}.
 Here, we can see that the mean square displacement $\langle | h|^2 \rangle(\Delta x ^2)$ and the internal temperature $T$ are following eq. (\ref{eq:KBTkappa}) as the ratio of increase in $T$ is followed by the MSD.
 With these, we can compare the thermal energy with the MSD.
-Introducing the MSD for $T=0.9\cdot10^{-5}$ in eq. (\ref{eq:KBTkappa}), one obtains $k_B \, T \approx 0.012 \kappa.$
+Introducing the MSD for $T=0.9\cdot10^{-5}$IU in eq. (\ref{eq:KBTkappa}), one obtains $k_B \, T \approx 0.012 \bar \kappa.$